omics-datascience/modulector/README.md

 ## Sonarcloud

-We are using sonarcloud to analize repository code.
-We are not strictly following all the sonarCloud recomendations but we think that some recomendatios will help us to increase quality.
+We are using Sonarcloud to analyze repository code.
+We are not strictly following all the sonarCloud recommendations but we think that some recommendations will help us to increase quality.

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=omics-datascience_modulector&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=omics-datascience_modulector)